-Class 0: Ideal water quality suitable for life time use (multiple generation use) and has no detrimental health effects.
+Class 0: Ideal water quality suitable for life time use (multiple generation use) and has no detrimental health effect

-Class I: In this range of concentration the key constituents will only in rare instances cause detrimental effects on health either in the short or long term, and is suitable for use for an entire lifetime.
+Class I: In this range of concentration the key constituents will only in rare instances cause detrimental effects or or long term, and is suitable for use for an entire lifetime.
 This is the class of safe water quality.

-Class II: In this range of concentration, health effects may occur with long term use, but the short term detrimental health effects are either mild or rare.
+Class II: In this range of concentration, health effects may occur with long term use, but the short term detrimenta mild or rare.
 This class is essentially the concentration acceptable for short term or emergency use.